Back to news

 If you've ever watched a job sit in a queue while one process grinds through it one step at a time, you already understand the problem Anthropic is going after.

-On 28 May 2026, alongside Claude Opus 4.8, Anthropic shipped a Claude Code feature called Dynamic Workflows (Anthropic, Introducing dynamic workflows in Claude Code).
+On 28 May 2026, alongside Claude Opus 4.8, Anthropic shipped a Claude Code feature called Dynamic Workflows (Anthropic, Introducing dynamic workflows in Claude Code (opens in a new tab)).
 The pitch is straightforward.
 Hand Claude a large, messy task, and instead of working through it alone, it writes a short program that splits the work up, hands each piece to a separate Claude "subagent," and runs them at the same time.
 Then it checks the pieces and combines them into one answer.

 The headline demo Anthropic put forward wasn't a slide of benchmarks.
-It was a real port of the Bun JavaScript runtime's code from Zig to Rust: roughly 750,000 lines, a 99.8% pass rate against the existing test suite, and eleven days from first commit to merge (MarkTechPost, Bun's Zig-to-Rust port).
+It was a real port of the Bun JavaScript runtime's code from Zig to Rust: roughly 750,000 lines, a 99.8% pass rate against the existing test suite, and eleven days from first commit to merge (MarkTechPost, Bun's Zig-to-Rust port (opens in a new tab)).
 That's the kind of job that would normally tie up a senior team for weeks.

 For Australian business teams, the "so what" is this: work that used to be done one slow step at a time can now be fanned out across many workers at once.
 That can turn an afternoon into a coffee break.
 It can also burn through a lot more tokens than a normal session, so it's worth understanding before you point it at your codebase.